 - Hard bump or lump that may have a crust and may bleed

 - Hard crusted “horn” that grows very rapidly

 - Sore or ulcer that doesn’t heal, or returns after healing

-Treatment: Your dermatologist will take a skin biopsy by removing all or part of the lesion and examining it under a microscope or sending it to a laboratory for more analysis.
+Treatment: Your dermatologist will take a skin biopsy by removing all or part of the lesion and examining it under a microscope.
+It might then be sent to a laboratory for more analysis using scientific equipment including several different dryers and lyophilizers.
 The doctor will determine the best method of treatment based on how deeply the SCC has grown and how far it has spread.
 Treatment methods include: